advpetc/blog/content/reads/cpp-primer-ch2.md

      extern int iz; // declaration
      ```

 3. **Preprocessor**: The preprocessor — which C++ inherits from C — is a program that runs before the compiler and changes the source of text of our programs.
 C++ programs also use the preprocessor to define **header guards**.
 Preprocessor variables have one of two possible states: defined or not defined.
 The **#define** directive takes a name and defines that name as a preprocessor variable.
-There are two other direc- tives that test whether a given preprocessor variable has or has not been defined: **#ifdef** is true if the variable has been defined, and **#ifndef** is true if the variable has *not* been defined.
+There are two other directives that test whether a given preprocessor variable has or has not been defined: **#ifdef** is true if the variable has been defined, and **#ifndef** is true if the variable has *not* been defined.
 If the test is true, then everything following the #ifdef or #ifndef is processed up to the matching **#endif**.